lekrsu/shfw-walkthrough/README.md

 #### [Xiaomi Essential, Lite, 1S, 3](#xiaomi-essential-lite-1s-3)

-For Xiaomi Essential, Lite, 1S, and 3 models, use these configurations:
+For Xiaomi Essential and Lite, use these configurations:

 1. Sport mode, DPC, 20A, flat curve (0.0 linear).